Rhinoplasty Surgery or Nose Job

 FAQs

 Yes.
-The nasal length and projection can be shortened as required.
+The nasal length and projection of the tip of the nose can be shortened as required.

-A Non surgical rhinoplasty involves placing filler either side of a nasal hump to give the illusion that the nose is straight with no bump.
-This sort of Rhinoplasty will lengthen the nose.
+A Non surgical rhinoplasty involves placing injections either side of a nasal kyphosis to give the illusion that the nose is straight.

-Your air entry will be assessed when having a Rhinoplasty and if necessary your breathing is addressed.
-A septoplasty and turbinoplasty can be performed as part of your Rhinoplasty to improve breathing.
+Your air entry will be assessed when having a Rhinoplasty and if necessary your breathing addressed.
+A septoplasty and turbinoplasty can be performed as part of your Rhinoplasty to improve breathing (functional rhinoplasty).

-A subtle tip rhinoplasty or removal of a bump from your nose is possible without changing the overall shape or projection.
+A subtle tip rhinoplasty or removal of bone/cartilage (dorsal kyphosis) from your nose is possible without changing the overall shape or projection.
 Your nose may also be straightened.
 If all you want is a small change then your nose will not look different.

 A Rhinoplasty will be uncomfortable for the first two days and then improve.
 After this your nose will feel heavy and congested like you have a head cold.
 Symptoms improve after 5 days and most of our patients do not take any pain medication after 7 days.